yugabyte/yugabyte-db/docs/content/latest/contribute/core-database/build-from-src-centos.md

 {{< note title="Note" >}}

 We also use [Linuxbrew](https://github.com/linuxbrew/brew) to provide some of the third-party dependencies on CentOS.
+Linuxbrew allows us to create a portable package

 During the build, we install Linuxbrew in a separate directory, `~/.linuxbrew-yb-build/linuxbrew-<version>`, so that it does not conflict with any other Linuxbrew installation on your workstation, and does not contain any unnecessary packages that would interfere with the build.